 - a3 Lazy Load (I wasn’t using a lazy load plugin, but I should have been)

 At first glance, you’ll notice the SG Optimizer plugin has a low rating (it’s been improving since I’ve been tracking it).
 Several reviewers say the plugin doesn’t work, but it probably didn’t work for them because they were noncustomers.
 Secondly, the plugin used to have a single purpose, which was to connect WordPress with the reverse proxy caching system set up on SG’s servers.
-I suspect plugin versions one through three weren’t mind-blowing, but versions four and five have come with vast improvements.
+I suspect plugin versions one through three weren’t excellent, but versions four and beyond have come with vast improvements.
 When you factor out “not working” and reviews for older versions, the plugin scores well.

 SiteGround takes technology, speed, uptime, security, and customer support more seriously than many of its competitors.
 Its the only hosting company with a robust, all-in-one optimization and performance WordPress plugin.
 The other two WordPress.org recommended hosts, i.e., DreamHost and Bluehost, don’t offer any plugins.
 A2 Hosting has a plugin that seeks to optimize other performance plugins.
 However, its plugin doesn’t do much by itself and is poorly rated.

 As the author of a bestselling book about WordPress plugins, the SG Optimizer plugin ranks high on my list.
 It’s allowed me to streamline server requests, reduce my plugin count, and increase my site speed.
 It and the WP-Optimize plugin make for a fantastic performance combination.
 It’s a shame the SG Optimizer plugin isn’t available to noncustomers because, in many ways, it’s equivalent to a high-performance sports car.